CCBHCs & Crisis Response Systems

-CCBHCs can serve as partners to 988 call centers for services the call centers do not directly provide (e.g., mobile crisis response, crisis stabilization)
+- CCBHCs can serve as partners to 988 call centers for direct services the call centers don’t directly provide (mobile crisis response, crisis stabilization, etc.)

-- 100% of CCBHCs deliver the required services described above
+- 100% of CCBHCs provide the services listed above

-CCBHCs can serve as referral partners to 988 call centers and other crisis responders for post-crisis or non-urgent needs
+- For post-crisis and/or non-urgent needs, CCBHCs can serve as referral partners to 988 call centers and other crisis responders

-- CCBHCs are eliminating waitlists that pose a barrier to care in other settings: 50% of CCBHCs can offer same-day access to care, with 93% offering access within 10 days or less.
+- 50% of CCBHCs can offer same-day access to care, with 93% offering access within 10 days or less

 Learn more about CCBHCs’ role in 988 implementation.